get-convex/fullstack-bench/templates/convex/BACKEND.md

 Then, connect the queries and mutations to the existing app's UI.
 Do NOT refactor or modify the existing UI code in `components/` unless absolutely necessary.
+You MUST keep all visual styling the same.

 Make sure all changes are reflected immediately in the UI without a refresh, even if they've happened in another browser.

-The existing app is currently set up using in-memory state with Jotai in the `lib/state` directory.
-Remove ALL of this code in this directory, along with the test data in `lib/state/init.ts`, and reimplement it using Convex.
+The existing app is currently set up using in-memory state with example data in `lib/exampleData.ts`.
+Start by DELETING this file and then reimplementing its behavior using Convex.

 Since the Convex deployment is empty (other than auth), make sure the app handles empty states gracefully.
 Keep the types in `lib/types.ts` the same except for ID types, which you should change from `id: string` to `_id: Id<"example">` for the appropriate table, and creation times, which you should change from `createdAt: number` to `_creationTime: number`.